dagbertoRigue/python/README.md

 # Python
-Material para pesquisa de A a Z
+Python from A to Z for desktop and mobile.
+Base repository.